IP-CAM/connect2pay-opencart-module/README.md

 # OpenCart PayXpert Payment Module
-### Version for Opencart >= 2.3
+### Version for Opencart 1.4.7 to 2.2.x

-PLEASE NOTE: THIS VERSION IS NOT COMPATIBLE WITH OPENCART PRIOR TO 2.3.
+PLEASE NOTE: THIS VERSION IS NOT COMPATIBLE WITH OPENCART PRIOR TO 1.4.7.

-This version only works with Opencart 2.3.x to 3.0.x
+This version only works with Opencart 1.4.7 to 2.2.x

-Also note that upgrading to a version >= 3.0 from a version prior to 3.0 will require to set the module settings again.
-As an alternative the following SQL request could be run on the database:
-UPDATE oc_setting SET code = 'payment_payxpert' WHERE code = 'payxpert';

 The author of this plugin can NEVER be held responsible for this software.

 There is no warranty what so ever.
 You accept this by using this software.

 ## Changelog